 The DDU has produced a comprehensive guide to dealing with dental complaints in the latest issue of the DDU journal.
 Those completing the module can gain one hour of CPD.

-This guidance was correct at publication 15/11/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 15/11/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.